 Bulbancha Morning Keynote with Mariah Moore, Keith Plessy, and Phoebe Ferguson

-Session Description: The morning begins with Tulane's Indigenous Land Acknowledgement by John Barbry (Tunica-Biloxi Tribe) and Colleen Billiot (United Houma Nation) and a welcome by President Michael Fitts.
+Session Description: The morning begins with Tulane's Indigenous Land Acknowledgement by Colleen Billiot (Houma Nation) and a welcome by President Michael Fitts.
 We then ground our work in our beloved city of Bulbancha/New Orleans with a morning keynote panel exploring the past, present, and future of anti-racism work with Mariah Moore (Founder, House of Tulip) and the descendants of the Plessy v Ferguson case that legalized segregation over 125 years ago - Keith M. Plessy and Phoebe Ferguson (President and Executive Director respectively of the Plessy and Ferguson Foundation).
 Closed captioning and ASL is provided.

 9:45 am – 10:00 am